acritelli/aws-labs/lab_0_IAM.md

 Perform the following from the IAM console.

+1. Create a new group with a descriptive name, such as "labgroup"
+2. Attach full access policies for the following services:
+    * VPC
+    * EC2
+    * Elastic File System
+    * RDS

 ## Step 2: Create the user needed for lab activities

 Perform the following from the IAM console.